 - A certificate authority (CA) SSL public certificate.
 If you are using a CA chain, all intermediate CAs must also be available.

 - An SSL server private key

 - An SSL server certificate

+- An SSL database private key

+- An SSL database certificate

 All files must be in PEM format.